Calebh101/quick_listener/README.md

 This broadcasts the `done` event, which removes the key(s) and disposes of the listeners, after triggering their `onDone`s.
 You can call `QuickListener().done()` instead, which is just a shortcut to broadcasting the `done` event.

-All listeners with *any* of the keys sent with the `done` event gets closed.
+All listeners with the key sent is closed, and the key is removed from the active keys list.

 It does take some time to close all listeners, due to the nature of broadcasting.
+However, you can await this if needed.

 **Warning**: Using these on a null key cancels all active keys.

-# Errors and Exceptions

-- `QuickListenerTypeError` is called when the wrong type is inputted as a key in `QuickListener`. `QuickListener` keys only accept a `String`, `List<String>`, or `null` input.